 No more political “pawns”

 The region was independent when British colonizers departed.
 It became part of India in wartime, when Pakistan tried to take control of it in 1947.
-Since gaining their independence from the British 72 years ago, Pakistan and India have already fought each other in three wars, including two for control of Kashmir.
+Since gaining their independence from the British 72 years ago, Pakistan and India have already fought each other in three wars, including two for control of Jammu and Kashmir.

-At the 1965 meeting, the council adopted a resolution calling for a ceasefire and asking the two governments to cooperate fully with the United Nations in supervising the observance of the ceasefire.
+At the 1965 meeting, the council adopted a resolution calling for a ceasefire and asking the two governments to cooperate fully with the United Nations in supervising the observance of a ceasefire.
 The council also requested that the U.N. secretary-general “take all measures possible” to strengthen the U.N.
 Military Observer Group in India and Pakistan.

 The 1971 meeting, which adopted two resolutions, was held in light of the 1971 India-Pakistan War.
 The council demanded that a durable cease-fire should be observed until withdrawals could take place, and called for international aid to those suffering from the conflict.